symfony/symfony-docs/components/http_foundation/sessions.rst

 PHP's session management requires the use of the ``$_SESSION`` super-global, however, this interferes somewhat with code testability and encapsulation in an OOP paradigm.
-To help overcome this, Symfony2 uses *session bags* linked to the session to encapsulate a specific dataset of attributes or flash messages.
+To help overcome this, Symfony uses *session bags* linked to the session to encapsulate a specific dataset of attributes or flash messages.

 This approach also mitigates namespace pollution within the ``$_SESSION`` super-global because each bag stores all its data under a unique namespace.
-This allows Symfony2 to peacefully co-exist with other applications or libraries that might use the ``$_SESSION`` super-global and all data remains completely compatible with Symfony2's session management.
+This allows Symfony to peacefully co-exist with other applications or libraries that might use the ``$_SESSION`` super-global and all data remains completely compatible with Symfony's session management.

-Symfony2 provides two kinds of storage bags, with two separate implementations.
+Symfony provides two kinds of storage bags, with two separate implementations.
 Everything is written against interfaces so you may extend or create your own bag types if necessary.